emmy-1/subscriber_cancellations/README.md

 - Execute the `Database connection.py` script to establish connections and perform data transformations. please note you will have to change the directory to your azure storage account directory.
 - you can create a job run to schedule the script.
  #### 4. Run the Airflow DAG
-- Start Apache Airflow using the Astronomer CLI:
+- Move to your personal IDE and start Apache Airflow using the Astronomer CLI:
   ```bash
   astro dev start
   ```
 - Access the Airflow UI at `http://localhost:8080/` and log in with the default credentials (`admin` for both username and password).
-- Trigger the DAG from the Airflow UI to start the dbt pipeline.
+- Trigger the DAG from the Airflow UI to start the dbt pipeline. this assumes you have set up a connection to your data bricks warehouse.

 #### 5. Run dbt Models
 - Ensure that your dbt project is correctly set up in the `airflow/dags/dbt/subcriber_pipline` directory.